Educational Excellence Since 1912

 • Conservation Club

-Students learn about and participate in conservation and recycling efforts at school, in the local community, and in the world.
-The Conservation Club is responsible for all recycling on campus, while also educating the rest of the student body about this effort.
+Students learn about and participate in conservation and recycling efforts at school, in the community, and in the world.
+We are responsible for much of the recycling on campus and educating the student body about this effort.
+This is an ideal situation for anyone trying to earn work-study hours or if you just like to have fun doing something good for the community.

 • Debate Team

-The Debate Team meets during the fall and winter months to give students a sense of how to properly organize and present lucid, structured arguments in preparation for the nine tournaments on our schedule this year.
+The Debate Team meets to give students a sense of how to properly organize and present lucid, structured arguments in preparation for tournaments online and in-person.

 • FACES Literary Magazine